Chelsea Carey: New team (2018–20)

-2020–21
+Team Fleury (2020–21)

 Without a team for the 2020–21 season, Carey decided to focus on mixed doubles curling with her partner Colin Hodgson.
 She would, however, participate in the 2021 Scotties Tournament of Hearts, skipping Tracy Fleury's team out of the East St. Paul Curling Club as Fleury wanted to stay home with her baby daughter, who was diagnosed with infantile spasms, a rare form of epilepsy.
 At the Hearts, Carey led the team to a 6–6 eighth-place finish.
 Fleury returned to skip the team at the 2021 Champions Cup, held in the same Calgary bubble in April 2021.
 There, Fleury led her team to the semifinals where they lost to Switzerland's Silvana Tirinzoni.
 Fleury left the bubble after the event, and Carey stepped in once again to skip the team, this time for the 2021 Players' Championship.
 There, Carey led the team to a 2–3 round robin record, missing the playoffs.